Hollingworth

-Hollingworth is a village in the Metropolitan Borough of Tameside, in Greater Manchester, England.
-It is about 11 miles (19 km) east of Manchester on the Derbyshire border near Glossop.
-Historically part of Cheshire, it gave its name to a family who owned much of the surrounding area from before the time of the Norman conquest.
+Hollingworth is a village in the Tameside district, in Greater Manchester, England.
+It is about 11 miles (19 km) east of Manchester, on the Derbyshire border near Hadfield.
+It lies within the historic county boundaries of Cheshire, and became part of Greater Manchester in 1974.
+It gave its name to a family who owned much of the surrounding area from before the time of the Norman conquest.